hvenkatramana/test/README.md

 Now i will see use of  git pull instead of git fetch and merge command

-Now i will do some changes in local repository and update it at remote-repo
+Now i will do some changes in local repository and update it at remote-repo using git push

+Now this change only you can see in new local branch name reuse2